pretext-project/pretext-project.github.io/CONTRIBUTE.md

 # - malware - goal is to get the user to execute malware on their system
 # - cred harvest - goal is to capture a user's credentials on a phishing page
 # - info gather - we're just trying to gather information about a company / individual / their computer
-# - acct takeover - goal is takeover a user's account, maybe that's an email account, VPN access, etc.
+# - physical access - goal is to gain physical access to a location
 # - bec - aka business email compromise; goal is to transfer funds from a target to your account
 # ... have more ideas, feel free to make a pull request